Arizona English journal

 Manuscripts should be double-spaced throughout (including quotations and Works Cited page), with standard margins.
 Please save copies of anything you send us.
 We cannot return any materials.

-With the exception of the Amplifying Voices Column, manuscripts for articles should be no more than 13 double-spaced, typed pages in length (1200 to 2400 words including citations).
+Manuscripts should be no more than 13 double-spaced, typed pages in length (1200 to 2400 words, not including citations).
 Number all pages of the manuscript.

 Use in-text documentation by following the current edition of the MLA Handbook.
 Where applicable, a list of Works Cited and any other bibliographic information should also follow MLA style.